ocaml/ocaml.org/data/rss/janestreet/the-ml-workshop-looks-fantastic.md

 featured:
 ---

-<p>I’m a little biased, by being on the steering committee, but this year’s ML
+<p>I&rsquo;m a little biased, by being on the steering committee, but this year&rsquo;s ML
 workshop looks really interesting.
-Here’s a link to the program:</p>
+Here&rsquo;s a link to the program:</p>